knowlearning/platform/documentation/docs/embedding/recommended-dashboard-scaffold.md

 Dashboard applications using this recommendation can show individual user and group level performance.

 This recommendation is a small extension of the [recommended application scaffold](/embedding/recommended-app-scaffold/).
-If you haven't reviewed that yet, please check it out.
+If you haven't reviewed that yet, please check it out before reading this.

 There are 3 types of uuid referencess relevant to this recommendation:

 1. User ids: These are the uuids for the users you care about
 2. Content ids: These are the uuids that reference the content that a user played.
     In our [recommended application scaffold](/embedding/recommended-app-scaffold/),
-    these are the ones that were in the path for embedded content.
+    these are the ones that were in the the embedded url's path.
 3. User Application States:
     These are the uuids that correspond to states returned when an application calls ```await Agent.state()``` on behalf of a user.